ellishammer/ellishammer.github.io/resume.md

 # Projects

-Note Taking App (November 2016 – Current): Developing a minimalist note-taking app for the Android OS Interactive Zombie Simulation Interactive Zombie Simulation (October 2016): Developed with Java utilizing various libraries
+__Note Taking App__ (November 2016 – Current): Developing a minimalist note-taking app for the Android OS
-Encryption Module (November 2016): Three-factor encryption application written entirely in LC3 Assembly language Maze Solving Robot (Fall 2015): Worked in a team to build and program a robot that solves mazes in real time with an array of sensors using Java
+__Interactive Zombie Simulation__ (October 2016): Developed with Java utilizing various libraries __Encryption Module__ (November 2016): Three-factor encryption application written entirely in LC3 Assembly language __Maze Solving Robot__ (Fall 2015): Worked in a team to build and program a robot that solves mazes in real time with an array of sensors using Java

 # Skills